andersonsimioni/AnonNetCore_py/documentation/route.md

 - final path id;
 - measured RTT;
 - expiration time;
+- semantic proof-of-work nonce for the route entry;
 - virtual-node signature accepting the final path id and final physical node;
-- final physical-node signatures accepting the route and RTT.
+- final physical-node signatures accepting the route and measured RTT.

 Those signatures prove that both the VN and the final PN agreed on that route.